cody-dot-js/codyaprice.com-legacy/content/blog/0011-planning-to-fail/index.md

 New quarter, new... planning cycle.
 New planning cycle, ~~new...~~ same old, archaic process to appease the ~~gods~~ management.

-From my perspective, as a developer, four things bother me about quarterly planning, _especially so at Cerner_:
+From my perspective, as a developer, four things bother me about quarterly planning, _especially so in **E N T E R P R I S E**_:

 1. Big Room Planning, aka BRP
 2. Plans are consistent